mikirosario/libasm/readme.md

-		mov	rbx, rdi		; Save poor, defenceless src pointer from ; ravages of getting clobbered by passing it to the ; preserved pointer.
+		mov	rbx, rdi		; Save poor, defenceless src pointer from ; ravages of getting clobbered by passing it to the ; preserved register.
 This is a just copy, so it will ; still be in the rdi register, which as we know is ; the first register we assume that an argument is ; passed into per our Calling Convention...